 Jesus was born to both end the Old Covenant delineated in the Old Testament and establish a New Covenant with man made possible by his sacrifice.
 This new agreement with man promises, upon repentance and obedience, an eternal life full of love and happiness.

-Not only did Jesus fulfill roughly thirty prophecies on the day he was crucified, he also fulfilled many Old Testament prophecies regarding where and how the Savior would be born, the ministry of the Messiah and so on.
+Not only did Jesus fulfill at least twenty-eight prophecies on the day he was crucified, he also fulfilled many Old Testament prophecies regarding where and how the Savior would be born, the ministry of the Messiah and so on.

 The Godhead's great plan for man is to ultimately create beings like themselves who have 100% free will and who choose to be righteous and obedient to their holy law 100% of the time.
 Jesus Christ was born more than 2,000 years ago in order to make this possible!